famoser/Mensa/README.md

 The key store can be found in `assets/keystore.jks`, the name of the key is `upload`.
 The password is the personal strong passord of the author.

+## Development Status

+This project is now less relevant for me (@famoser), as I neither use Android nor live in Zürich anymore.
+However, there are around 3k aktive users, so this project will be maintained indefinitely until there are technical reasons that would require a complete rebuilt of the application; or the user count falls substaintially.
+If someone wants to take over, feel free to reach out.

+Technical improvements:
+- Update the technical foundations (dependencies, XML -> jetpack compose, resolve deprecation notices)
+- Remove remains of various API migrations (which happen every 2 years or so)
+- Refactor caches to minimize accesses which will further improve startup time

+Functional improvements:
+- View menu for the whole week (usecase: plan ahead whether to prepare lunch for the next day)
+- Highlight vegetarian and vegan options